osrf/gazebo_tutorials/guided_b/tutorial3.md

 #### Toolbar

-Like in Simulation mode, the main Toolbar in the Model Editor includes tools for interacting with the objects in the Scene (see the [User Interface](http://gazebosim.org/tutorialsnew?cat=guided_b&tut=guided_b2).
+Like in Simulation mode, the main Toolbar in the Model Editor includes tools for interacting with the objects in the Scene (see the [User Interface](http://gazebosim.org/tutorialsnew?cat=guided_b&tut=guided_b2) tutorial).

 A new Joint Creation tool is available; it is used to create joints between links in the model.

 #### Limitations